ansys/pydpf-core/docs/source/index.rst

 apps for both data input and data output, including visualization and result plots.
 The following table shows an exhaustive list of supported apps by DPF and their related format:

+.. table:: Truth table for "not"
+   :widths: auto
+   :align: center

 +--------------------+------------------------+----------------------------------+
 |     **Solver**     |    **File format**     |       **DPF examples**           |